pandemicsyn/statsdlog/README.md

  - Point syslog udp stream to 127.0.0.1:8126
  - Profit

-It's important to note that the first match wins.
+Its important to note that the first match wins.
 An event will only be fired for the first match.

 The included patterns.json example includes a few patterns for errors commonly encountered when running [swift](http://github.com/openstack/swift)